 Privacy & Security

-AI Miner ensures patient privacy, security, data rights, and fair pricing.
+AI MINER ensures patient privacy, security, data rights, and fair pricing.
 All projects have a defined research objective and IRB approval.
 We leverage HIPAA-compliant secure technology to properly de-identify, store, and transfer diverse images, reports, and metadata.
-We maintain two-way anonymity to further protect patient data.
 Our fair pricing promise means that we charge for research services only.
 We don’t sell or place a value on patient images or data.

 IRB Approved